HarryBleckert/ep_adminpads3/README.md

 ![Screen shot](docs/img/preview.png)

 Etherpad plugin for admins to list, search, and delete pads.
-Pad lists can be sorted by last edit date, size and number of revisions.
+Pad lists can be sorted by last edited, size and number of revisions.
 The route is `admin/pads`.

 This is a fork of